ManabiIO/manabitan/README.md

 A lot of this stuff is experimental and may break.

-When you use this software you are aware it may break, but you also want a significantly beefed up and improved version of Yomitan.
+When you use this software you are aware it may break.

+Some of these features are so big and drastic Yomitan will never merge that code, such as changing the entire database structure.

 I am also [actively](https://github.com/yomidevs/yomitan/issues?q=is%3Apr%20author%3Abee-san) pushing PRs to Yomitan to improve it based on this work.